-Fun French vibe..used to be mostly whites and ivory shades and now they have color.
+Fun French vibe..used to be mostly whites and ivory shades and now they have some color.

 Steak-Frites at Le Relais de L’Entrecote

 There are a few of these reliable, well-priced restaurants in Paris.
-We went to the one on the left bank this day since it was close by.
+We went to the one on the left bank this day since it was close.
 No reservations.
 There was no line to get in when they opened for lunch.

-It’s a little out of town in St. Cloud, but we have fond memories of going here when we lived in Paris (like after Tommy’s First Communion or when friends came to visit).
+It’s a little out of town in St. Cloud, but we have fond memories of eating here on the river when we lived in Paris (like after Tommy’s First Communion or when friends came to visit).
 It’s still good and has been redecorated!
 And Uber can take you there.

 Cozy French Fare at Le Comptoir de Petits Champs